 - 4 cups roasted root vegetables

-- 1/2 cup whole leaves fresh flat-leaf parsley
+- ½ cup fresh flat-leaf parsley leaves

-- 2 to 3 teaspoons sherry vinegar
+- 2 tsp sherry vinegar

-- Optional garnish: Fruity green olive oil
+- fruity green olive oil optional

-Preheat the oven to 375 degrees.
+- Preheat the oven to 375°F.

-Mix and turn the vegetables a few times during the roasting, and about midway through reverse the position of the pans between upper and lower racks in the oven.
+- Mix and turn the vegetables a few times during the roasting.
+About midway through, reverse the position of the pans between upper and lower racks in the oven.

-- Bring the liquid to a boil, lower the heat, and simmer the barley, covered, for 35 minutes.
+- Bring the liquid to a boil, lower the heat, cover, and simmer the barley for 35 minutes.
 The barley will swell to two or three times its original size and maintain its distinctive chewy texture.

-Add 4 cups of the roasted vegetables (you can coarsely chop them first if the pieces look too large to you) and simmer the soup for about 15 minutes to marry the flavors.
+- Add 4 cups of the roasted vegetables (you can coarsely chop them first if the pieces look too large to you), and simmer the soup for about 15 minutes to marry the flavors.

 *This post contains affiliate links.
 If the product is purchased by linking through this review, VegKitchen receives a modest commission, which helps maintain our site and helps it to continue growing!